-- (a) an attestation of initial training issued by; - (1) an EASA Member State; or - (2) a training organisation approved by an EASA Member State; or - (3) a National Civil Aviation Authority acceptable to the CAA; or - (4) a training organisation approved by an acceptable NAA. - (b) a cabin crew licence issued by an acceptable NAA; or - (c) a letter of acceptance of initial training issued by the San Marino CAA; and - (d) a current medical assessment (refer CAR MED, Subpart C); and

-(e) the training and recency requirements of CAR OPS 1/3, Subpart O, or acceptable equivalent.
+- (a) [an attestation of initial training issued by; - (1) a National Civil Aviation Authority acceptable to the CAA; or - (2) a training organisation approved by an acceptable NAA. - (b) a cabin crew licence issued by an acceptable NAA and validated by the San Marino CAA; or - (c) an attestation of acceptance of initial training issued by the San Marino CAA; and - (d) a current medical assessment (refer CAR MED, Subpart C); and - (e) the training and recency requirements of CAR OPS 1/3, Subpart O, or acceptable equivalent.